 Kirsi Komi has been a member of Finnvera's Board of Directors since 2013.
-She also has a seat on the Boards of the following companies: Humana AB, Metsä Board Corporation, Bittium Corporation, Citycon Oyj, Martela Corporation, Docrates Ltd (Chair) and the Finnish Red Cross Blood Service (Chair).
-In 2016 Komi chaired the Board of Directors of Veikkaus Ltd, and in 2011-2016 she served as Vice Chair on the Board of Directors of Patria Plc.
-In 1992-2010, Komi was employed by Nokia Corporation, first as a legal counsel, then as Vice President and Director, Legal Affairs at Nokia Networks, and most recently as Director of Legal Affairs and a member of the Executive Board at Nokia Siemens Networks.
+She also has a seat on the Boards of the following companies: Humana AB, Metsä Board Corporation, Martela Corporation, Docrates Ltd (Chair) and Lindström Invest Oy.
+In addition, Komi is the Chair of Directors' Institute Finland and the Chair of the Board of the Finnish Red Cross Blood Service.

+Komi was a member of the Board of Citycon Oyj in 2011-2018 and the member of the Board of Bittium Corporation in 2015-2018.
+In 1992-2010, she was employed by Nokia Corporation, first as a legal counsel, then as Vice President and Director, Legal Affairs at Nokia Networks, and most recently as Director of Legal Affairs and a member of the Executive Board at Nokia Siemens Networks.

-Ritva Laukkanen, b.
-1954 M.Sc.
+Ritva Laukkanen

+(1954), M.Sc.
 (Econ.)

 Ritva Laukkanen has been a member of Finnvera's Board of Directors since 2017.
-She also chairs the Board of the Finnish Fund for Industrial Cooperation Ltd (Finnfund) and is a member of the Board of AccessHolding AG, Berlin.
-In 1990-2011, Laukkanen held several executive posts at International Finance Corporation IFC, which is part of the World Bank Group.
+She has held in various board positions since 2012.
+Laukkanen chairs the Board of the Finnish Fund for Industrial Cooperation Ltd (Finnfund) and is a member of the Board of AccessHolding Microfinance AG Berlin.
+In 1990-2011, she held several executive posts at International Finance Corporation IFC, which is part of the World Bank Group.
 Before IFC, Laukkanen worked for 10 years in various positions at American Scandinavian Banking Corporation in New York, as a director in corporate lending, for instance.

-Pirkko Rantanen-Kervinen, b.
-1949 B.Sc.
+Pirkko Rantanen-Kervinen

+(1949), B.Sc.
 (Econ.)

 Pirkko Rantanen-Kervinen has been a member of Finnvera's Board of Directors since 2013.
-She is also a member of the Board of LocalTapiola Mutual Insurance Company, and she chairs the Board of LocalTapiola Uusimaa.
-In 1974-2010, Rantanen-Kervinen held various executive posts at Saga Furs Oyi, most recently as CEO.
+She was a member of the Board of LocalTapiola Mutual Insurance Company until the end of 2018.
+In 1974-2010, Rantanen-Kervinen held various executive posts at Saga Furs Oyj, most recently as CEO.

-Antti Zitting, b.
-1956 M.Sc.
+Antti Zitting

+(1956), M.Sc.
 (Tech.)

 Antti Zitting has been a member of Finnvera's Board of Directors since 2015.
 Until 2014 he worked as an entrepreneur in Sacotec Components Oy and serves currently as Chairman of the Boards of the Sacotec companies.
-Zitting is also a member of the Boards of the following companies and organisations: The Finnish Olympic Committee, Sten&Co Oy Ab, TT Foundation, the Board for the Centenary of Finland's Independence 2017 - Finland 100 and Plastep Oy.
-In addition, he chairs the Board of the Technology Industries of Finland Centennial Foundation and the Finnish Basketball Association.
+Zitting is also a member of the Boards of the following companies and organisations: The Finnish Olympic Committee, Sten&Co Oy Ab and Plastep Oy.
+He chairs the Board of the Technology Industries of Finland Centennial Foundation and the Finnish Basketball Association.
+In addition, Zitting was the Chair of the Supervisory Board of the Unemployment Insurance Fund (as of 1 January 2019: the Employment Fund) in 2018, and he will be the Vice Chair in 2019.

-Inspection Committee of the Board of Directors
+Audit Committee of the Board of Directors

-The Inspection Committee assists Finnvera's Board of Directors in ensuring that the company's accounting and supervision of asset management are arranged appropriately and that internal control, risk management, auditing of the accounts and internal auditing have been organised in accordance with laws, regulations and the operating principles confirmed by the Board of Directors.
-The plan for the Inspection Committee's meetings is drawn up yearly.
+The Audit Committee assists Finnvera's Board of Directors in ensuring that the company's accounting and supervision of asset management are arranged appropriately and that internal control, risk management, auditing of the accounts and internal auditing have been organised in accordance with laws, regulations and the operating principles confirmed by the Board of Directors.
+A plan is drawn up yearly for the Audit Committee's meetings.

-The Inspection Committee has at least three members.
-The Board of Directors selects the Inspection Committee's members and chairman from among the Board members, for a term of one year at a time.
+The Audit Committee has at least three members.
+The Board of Directors selects the Audit Committee's members and chairman from among the Board members, for a term of one year at a time.

-The Inspection Committee elected after the Annual General Meeting of 2017 was comprised of Board Member Kirsi Komi (Chair), Second Vice Chairman Terhi Järvikare, Board Member Pirkko Rantanen-Kervinen and Board Member Antti Zitting.
+The Audit Committee elected after the Annual General Meeting of 2018 was comprised of Board Member Kirsi Komi (Chair), Second Vice Chairman Terhi Järvikare, Board Member Pirkko Rantanen-Kervinen and Board Member Antti Zitting.

-In 2017, the Inspection Committee met 4 times (5) and the members' attendance rate was 94 per cent (100).
+In 2018, the Committee met 5 times (4) and the members' attendance rate was 95 per cent (94).